4 Steps To Getting Clients In Your Business

 The topic of “getting clients” comes up a lot.
-I could talk on this and content creation for ages.
-Without good content you won’t attract your ideal clients, but I digress.
-Today let’s talk about 4 Steps To Getting Clients In Your Business.
+I could talk about this and content creation for ages.
+Without good content, you won’t attract your ideal clients, but I digress.
+Today let's talk about 4 Steps To Getting Clients In Your Business.

 1. Know Who It Is You Want To Work With

-This is the absolute first step of the 4 Steps To Getting Clients In Your Business.
-You can NOT market yourself to everyone.
-First because it is confusing to those who are listening.
-Second because it will be exhausting for you.
-Third because when you try to talk to “everyone” you end up talking to no one.
+You can not market yourself to everyone.
+First, it is confusing to those who are listening.
+Second, because it will be exhausting for you.
+Third, when you try to talk to “everyone” you end up talking to no one.
 You need to really narrow down who it is you want to speak to/help.

 I can not begin to explain to you how many clients I take on who tell me “I know who my ideal client is” and they truthfully don’t have the faintest idea.
 Or they have a super broad spectrum for “ideal clients”.
 You have to be very specific in who it is you work with.